Accessibility statement for Apply for a duplicate log book (V5C)

 Compliance status

-1. This website is partially compliant with the Web Content Accessibility Guidelines version 2.1.
-AA standard, due to non-compliances - this means the content in question is in scope of the regulations, but there’s an accessibility problem with it.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.2 AA standard, due to the non-compliances listed below.

 Non-accessible content